Today's Bible Reading: Jude

 Reflecting and Thinking

-Little doubt about Jude's concern.
-He had first wanted to write about the faith entrusted to God's people; I presume he hoped to encourage his readers.
+No room for doubt -- Jude clearly states his primary concern.
+He had first wanted to write about the faith entrusted to God's people; I presume he had hoped to encourage his readers.
 But he decided that he needed to write about godlessness.
-Godlessness is rooted in misunderstanding Jesus and using grace as an excuse rather than a blessing.
+Godlessness is rooted in misunderstanding Jesus and in using grace as an excuse rather than a blessing.
 When ungodliness takes hold, it overpowers.
 Ungodly people commit ungodly acts in ungodly ways and speak ungodly words against God himself.
 Ungodliness is rooted in denying God and Christ.
-Ungodliness is subtle, because the denial is not always in word, but can be in action.
+Ungodliness is subtle, because the denial of God and Christ is not always in word -- it can be by action.
 One definition of sin is "acting as though there were no God."

-What are some of the other fruits of ungodliness, according to Jude?
-Carefully examine this little chapter for references to division, instinctual actions, Spirit-less lives.
-How is it possible that such influences can infiltrate the church?
+What are some of the fruits of ungodliness, according to Jude?
+Carefully examine this little chapter for references to division, actions based on human instincts, and Spirit-less lives.
+How is it possible that such influences could infiltrate the church?
 How should this chapter guide our prayer lives?

 Dearest Father, give us hearts of mercy, especially for those who doubt.
 Give us hearts of compassion for those who are in danger; help us find strength for the rescue and heaviness of heart for those in danger.
 May we know a holy fear of the things that could wreck our lives.
 We depend on you for security when we would fall and for lifting up when we are not so glorious.
-Through Jesus Christ our Lord -glory, majesty, power, and authority, we pray, Amen.
+Through Jesus Christ our Lord -- who is glory, majesty, power, and authority -- we pray, Amen.